Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 There are a few more changes to make to the `App` component before everything’s complete:

-You can remove the `handleChange` event because you no longer need it — it’s handled in the `Input` component
+Remove the `handleChange` event because you no longer need it.
+It’s handled in the `Input` component.

-You can remove the `name` property from `state` because that’s also handled in your new `Input` component.
+Remove the `name` property from `state` because it’s also handled in your new `Input` component.

-You need to update the `handleClick` event to use the new `name` value that’s passed to it
+Update the `handleClick` event to use the new `name` value that’s passed to it.

 Locate the `handleChange` event and remove it completely.